 ELIA enforces the real-time execution of the schedules only at moments when there are congestion risks in the area.
-At other moments assets may still be deployed by the BRP for portfolio and reactive balancing purposes.
+At other moments assets may still be deployed by the BRP for portfolio and reactive balancing purposes10.

-&lt;sup>10 For more information on the quality and enforcement of schedules: see section 6.4.
+10 For more information on the quality and enforcement of schedules: see section 6.4.